Wage Payment And Collection

 Am I entitled to my unused vacation/PTO when I am fired or if I quit?

 Whether an employer must pay for unused benefit pay depends upon the terms of the employer's vacation or resignation policy.
 Wisconsin employers are not required to provide fringe benefits such as vacation, holiday, or sick pay.
 When an employer does decide to create a benefit policy, the employer is free to impose any conditions it chooses.
-Generally, IF an employee has earned vacation time AND there is no written forfeit policy, THEN the employer must pay the employee for any earned, unused vacation pay.
+Generally, IF the employer implemented a written vacation policy AND it does not include a written forfeit policy, THEN the employer must pay the employee for any earned, unused vacation pay.
 If you have not been paid for unused vacation and believe you are entitled to this benefit, you can file a Labor Standards Complaint.

 My employer wants to take my wages to make up for cash shortages or things I break.
 Can they do that?